10 Best Nationwide Credit Unions

 10. Boeing Employees’ Credit Union (BECU)

-To become a member of BECU, individuals must be a Boeing employee or part of an eligible employee group or organization.
+To become a member of BECU, individuals must be Boeing employees or members of an eligible employee group or organization.
 Family members of current members are also eligible to join.

-The credit union also has a strong focus on financial education and offers a variety of resources to help its members improve their financial wellbeing.
+The credit union also strongly emphasizes financial education and offers various resources to help its members improve their financial well-being.

 Pros